Embedded-Systems-2324/RocketC/Compiler/README.md

 - A "Rocket.asm" file is generated in the Output folder
 - Along with the C code provided it always generates the assembly functions that perform Division/Multiplication/Remain operations at the top of the file in case multiplications are used.
 Those functions implement * / and % using RL and RR instructions.
 - These functions are very large
-- At the console output you can also check the generated AST, the symbol tables created and the semantic errors.
+- At the console output it can also be checked the generated AST, the symbol tables created and the semantic errors.